jarv/jarv.org/content/posts/one-huge-shell-script.md

 It also meant keeping track of multiple AWS accounts (usually using the free-tier resources) and then possibly paying money if an EC2 instance was required after the free-tier ended.
 Often, there would be a separate testing environment which was ephemeral, that spun up an identical instance and cloud configuration.

-My most recent setup uses a more hefty single VM in Hetzner Cloud, where I run a lot of different services on it.
+My current approach of a single VM eliminates the need for AWS and a lot of complexity that comes along with it.
-This new configuration eliminated the need for AWS, only requiring Hetzner plus Cloudflare for DNS.

 For the configuration management part of it, I was confronted with the following questions:

 1. How do I deal with configuration drift if manual changes are made on the instance while it is running?
 2. Will it be possible to rebuild a single VM from scratch easily, and without much downtime?